bigfleet/jvf.com/source/_posts/2013-10-21-facebook-oauth-using-omniauth-and-rails-4.markdown

 <p>You don't necessarily have to be using Devise, but if you're not, our tips
 about how to leverage this approach for Facebook login may not be helpful.</p>

+<p>With a little extra work, you can allow users that have attached their
+Facebook account to log in with Facebook.
+You might even be able to adapt this approach to allowing users to create accounts with a single click.
+But you won't like that as much when you want to get Twitter involved, since Twitter doesn't send an email address in its OAuth callback.
+It's best to have existing users affiliate their accounts and then providing login as a convenience.</p>

 <h3>Getting started</h3>

 <span class="step">Step 1: Installing gems</span>